-- e.
-In addition, participants, as well as all other DOC inmates, are afforded the right to access the DOC's grievance system under the DOC program statements for complaints related to health care and program services.
-Participant's rights and responsibilities are explained to them upon admission to the program verbally and in writing in a language that they can understand, and participant confidentiality is strictly maintained in the handling of all program member identifying materials. - f.
-Some of the program participants who may need residential treatment upon reentry into the community may be linked with the Department of Behavioral Health (DBH) continuum of care upon release without interruption based on bed availability.
-Other participants who may not need residential treatment in the community will be linked with out-patient aftercare resources and other community-based supportive services to help maintain their sobriety upon release and deter a return to the correctional setting. - g.
-DC DOC believes that with quality supportive care and services provided in a therapeutic setting, many members of this special population can reach their maximum potential upon re-entry and remain viable members of society at the community based level.
-RSAT staff provides quality support to program participants using innovative specialized programs developed for each individual. - h.
-DC DOC assists our participants in developing skills for working and living in the community as well as skills for coping with everyday societal demands.
+Health (DBH) continuum of care upon release without interruption, based on bed availability.
+Other participants who may not need residential treatment in the community will be linked with out-patient treatment resources and other community-based supportive services to help maintain their sobriety upon release and deter a return to the correctional setting.

+- g.
+DOC believes that, with quality supportive care and services provided in a therapeutic setting, many members of this special population can reach their maximum potential upon re-entry and remain viable members of society at the community-based level.
+RSAT staff provide quality support to program participants using innovative specialized programs developed for each individual. - h.
+DOC assists our participants in developing skills for working and living in the community as well as skills for coping with everyday societal demands.
 RSAT strives to maintain a program that is conducive to active treatment and community living. - i.
-The RSAT program recognizes the value of family, significant others and advocacy, and strives to involve families and interested parties, to the extent possible, in the everyday lives of our program participants.
-The RSAT program provides and integrates the components necessary to meet the general and extraordinary everyday needs of participants struggling with addiction.
+The RSAT program recognizes the value of family, significant others, and advocacy, and strives to involve families and interested parties, to the extent possible, in the everyday lives of our program participants.
+The RSAT program provides and integrates the components necessary to meet the general and extraordinary everyday needs of participants struggling with substance use.